JeremyDataHub/tennis-bounce-detection/README.md

 - **Synergy Tennis**, Colombo, Sri Lanka — for hosting the internship and providing the court and players for data collection.
 - **Renouk Wijemanne** — former Sri Lanka champion and Davis Cup coach, professional supervisor.

 ---

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

-> ⚠️ **Note:** The source code is not publicly available.
-This repository is a project showcase presenting methodology, results, and visualizations.
-The core algorithm is proprietary.
-For academic collaboration or inquiries, feel free to reach out.

----